MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/antivirus-exclusions.md

 ### Process exclusions

-Process exclusions are necessary only if aggressive antivirus programs consider System Center Configuration Manager program files (.exe files) to be high-risk processes.
+Process exclusions are necessary only if aggressive antivirus programs consider Configuration Manager program files (.exe files) to be high-risk processes.

 - *ConfigMgr Installation Folder*\bin\64\Smsexec.exe
 - Either of the following processes: